Faith Review – Tender Mercies (1983)

 The film can also be used to focus on Sonny.
 The children are very cruel to Sonny.
 The film can be used to engage teenagers in a discussion about bullying and being sensitive to other children’s feelings.

 Clips of the film can be used to have discussion on certain topics.
-For instance, the scene where Mac and Sonny are baptized can be viewed and then have a discussion about the meaning of baptism and what to expect afterwards.
+For instance, the scene where Mac and Sonny are baptized can be viewed, in order to start a discussion about the meaning of baptism.

 This film is packed with many themes and topics for conversation in a church setting.
 I like music; therefore, I really enjoyed the music in the film.
 The rural setting reminds me of where I grew up.
 The film is definitely not explicit in its themes and topics.
 It leaves much to be filled in.
 For instance, there is not a scene showing Rosa Lee and Mac getting close to each other; he just asks her to marry him.
 The viewer can only assume that they had been getting closer prior to the proposal.
 There are many uses for this film.